travisgoodspeed/md380tools/README.md

 official firmware, patch and flash it.
 Run `make flash` after booting into the recovery bootloader by holding PTT and the button just above it during power-on.
 Once device has been powered on, run `make flashdb` to write the DMR MARC user's database to SPI Flash memory.
+This works only with Radios that have 16 MByte SPI Flash memory chip installed.

 ##License:##